As'ad Al Hamad

 2- The Infection Control Measures against transmission of HIV and other Blood-borne infections for safety of health-care workers distributed by the Quality Assurance and Infection Control Department, Al-Sabah Hospital (Appendix 58) should be followed-up.

-4- In the event of a pin-prick or other blood/body fluids exposure, the policy for Incident Report for Exposure to Blood/Body Fluids that was distributed by the Quality Assurance and Infection Control Department, Al-Sabah Hospital (Appendix 59) will be followed.
+4- In the event of a pin-prick or other blood/body fluids exposure, the policy for Incident Report for Exposure to Blood/Body Fluids that was distributed by the Quality Assurance and Infection Control Department, Al-Sabah Hospital (Appendix 59 A and B) will be followed.

 5- Any incident that happens in the department during a treatment procedure should be recorded as an incident report, and inserted in the box assigned for.

-· The Person who is responsible to collect the incident reports, will hand them to risk management committee at Sabah hospital to discuss and make root cause analysis if needed.
+· The person, who is responsible to collect the incident reports, will hand them to Risk Management Committee to discuss and make root cause analysis if needed.

 · Risk management committee on regular bases discussing the incident reports.

 Admission and Discharge Policies:

 · As there are no wards for dermatology, the patients are admitted usually to the medical department or pediatric department of the hospital to which the dermatology department is affiliated.
 For As’ad Al-Hamad Dermatology Center, admission is done to the medical department or pediatric department of Al-Sabah Hospital.
 Once admitted, the patient will be followed under the unit in which he was first admitted.